quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Pacing

-It is RECOMMENDED that senders pace sending of all data, distributing the congestion window over the SRTT.
+It is RECOMMENDED that a sender pace sending of all data, distributing the congestion window over the SRTT.
+This document does not specify a pacer.
+As an example pacer, implementers are referred to the Fair Queue packet scheduler (fq qdisc) in Linux (3.11 onwards) as a well-known and publicly available implementation of a flow pacer.

 ## Pseudocode